cncf/glossary/LOCALIZATION.md

 contents/ko
 ...
 ```

 ### Localize and add minimum required contents

+Localize contents and add the files to `content/<localization>`.

-Following list is for minimum required contents to initiate a new localization.
+Following list is for minimum required contents to make a new localization to go live with the website.

  - Home: `content/en/_index.md`
  - How to contribute: `content/en/contribute/_index.md`
  - Style guide: `content/en/style-guide/_index.md`
  - 10 translated terms

-Translate contents and add the files to `content/<localization>`.
+### Merge the localization branch into `main` branch

+After the team completes the minimum required contents for a new localization,
+Open a PR to merge commits in localization branch into `main` branch.

+Then the localized contents will go live with the website.